-The Health Foundation is working in partnership with the Centre for Local Economic Strategies (CLES) and The Democracy Collaborative to understand how NHS organisations act as anchor institutions in their local communities and can positively influence the social, economic and environmental conditions in an area to support healthy and prosperous people and communities.
+The Health Foundation worked in partnership with the Centre for Local Economic Strategies (CLES) and The Democracy Collaborative to understand how NHS organisations act as anchor institutions in their local communities and can positively influence the social, economic and environmental conditions in an area to support healthy and prosperous people and communities.

 In 2019, we published a report to share the findings of the research.
 The report also showcases where NHS organisations are already implementing anchor practices and outlines how decision makers can maximise the contribution the NHS makes to the wider determinants of health – the social, economic and environmental conditions that shape good health.

 Health Anchors Learning Network

 To build on this work, we are working in partnership with NHS England and NHS Improvement to support the Health Anchors Learning Network, delivered by the Innovation Unit.
 This is a UK-wide network for people who are interested in, or responsible for, anchor approaches to share ideas, knowledge and skills.

 Our partnership with NHS England and NHS Improvement supports aims set out in the NHS Long Term Plan and builds on the Health Foundation’s work on the contribution of the health and care system to improving health.
 We hope it will enable the NHS to powerfully impact the wider determinants of health and leverage its assets to mitigate health inequalities and improve population health.

 The role of anchors institutions in COVID-19 recovery